CRRC: Other investments

 On 8 January 2016 CRRC Corporation purchased 13.06% stake of China United Insurance Holding (中华保险) from China Insurance Security Fund for CN¥4.455 billion.
 It also joint-owned Zhuzhou Times New Material Technology with parent company CRRC Group.

 In November 2016 the company (via CRRC Zhuzhou Locomotive) confirmed plans to buy Škoda Transportation based in the Czech Republic.
 The deal eventually did not go through.

+On 1 March 2024, CRRC 40% with Grupo Comporte 60% entered at Trens Intercidades Proposal with the possibility to deliver 22 inter-city trains, to be used from Luz Station to Campinas since supposedly 2030.